pascallaliberte/modestjs.works/index.md

 **You've looked for another technical solution to propose.**

 Right now, if you're looking for a technical solution that is more modest, I'd go all-in for [Hotwire][hotwire], Basecamp's new Stimulus + Turbo (née Turbolinks) bundle they extracted from their Hey email service.
-If I'd need more interactivity in place, I'd instantiate some Spot view models using Stimulus in just the spots I'd need it.
+If I'd need more interactivity in places, I'd instantiate some Spot view models using Stimulus in just the spots I'd need it.

 [hotwire]: https://hotwire.dev